Most people who start a blog, quit within the first three months.

 Whatever your situation, there is much more to blogging than just purchasing a domain name and a web host.

-I have pulled together a no fluff guide to help you create a plan for your blog as you get started as a Christian blogger alongside sharing blogging lessons I have learned along the way.
+I have pulled together an in-depth guide to help you create a plan for your blog as you get started as a Christian blogger alongside sharing blogging lessons I have learned along the way.

 Know your why?
-Why do you want to start a blog?
-Is it to share your faith, or is it to make money online?
+Why do you want to get started with christian blogging?
+Is it to share your faith, or is it to earn extra income to support your family?

 We can easily become distracted by the lifestyle of popular bloggers who make a full-time income online from their blogs.